CRS-A/D Training (previously known as CIRS-A/D)

 Online Basic Training for Aging and Disability I&R/A Professionals

-The courses aim to enhance the services provided by Information and Referral/Assistance (I&R/A) professionals by advancing their knowledge, skills, and work-related competences.
-The courses also are intended to help prepare I&R/A professionals for the Certification for Community Resouce Specialists in Aging/Disabilities (CRS-A/D) exam.
-Courses currently available on NASUADiQ include the following:
+The courses aim to enhance the services provided by Information and Referral/Assistance (I&R/A) professionals by advancing their knowledge, skills, and work-related competencies.
+The courses also are intended to help prepare I&R/A professionals for the Certification for Community Resource Specialists in Aging/Disabilities (CRS-A/D) exam.
+Courses currently available on ADvancingStatesiQ include the following:

 - Affordable Housing for Older Adults and People with Disabilities Affordable housing is a basic human need that many older adults and people with disabilities struggle to find and keep.
 This curriculum is designed to give an overview of the types of affordable housing that are available to older adults and people with disabilities.

 - Introduction to the Independent Living Movement This course provides participants with a historical perspective and a deeper understanding of the Independent Living Movement.
 Participants will learn about the role and services provided by Centers for Independent Living (CILs) and Statewide Independent Living Councils (SILCs), and gain practical skills that will help them strengthen and promote independence and community living for people with disabilities.

 - Developing Cultural Competence to Serve a Diverse Aging Population This course provides participants with an overview of America’s diverse aging population, and offers participants the opportunity to learn and apply culturally competent skills to successfully serve diverse populations.

 - Essential Components of the Aging Informational and Referral Process This course provides participants with a comprehensive, step-by-step, analysis of the I&R/A process, and offers participants the opportunity to learn and apply communication techniques that support and encourage older adults, individuals with disabilities, and their caregivers in accessing and obtaining health and social support services.